nordyke/cashpool-es/README.md

 ## Write model

-The write model is a shopping cart.
+The write model is a cash pool.

 The implementation is based on a sharded actor: each `CashPool` is an [Akka Cluster Sharding](https://doc.akka.io/docs/akka/2.6/typed/cluster-sharding.html) entity.
 The entity actor `CashPool` is an [EventSourcedBehavior](https://doc.akka.io/docs/akka/2.6/typed/persistence.html).